xingyingwang/smart_contracts/frontpage.md

 ## Group project deadlines
 - Friday 31 March, Week 11: In person group presentation.
-- Friday 7 April, Week 12: Presentation recording uploaded
+- Friday 7 April, Week 12: Presentation recording uploaded with slides in pdf format.

 ## Exam date
-The exam date
+The exam will be in May, split into two parts, with a written question part and a multiple choice part.